Triumph and Treasure

 “Charles, I’m not…This is so sudden.
 I don’t—” She gasped on a choked cry.

 Blinking back tears and biting her lip against the stinging pain, Angelina stared at a lurid picture on the wall.
 Was the act supposed to hurt this much?

 Charles stiffened, giving a final moan before collapsing atop her.

 All the whispered fuss was about that?
 Awash in disappointment and miffed at his callousness, she barely took note when he rose from the bed and fastened his trousers.

 He chuckled, trailing a finger across her lips.
-“You resemble a femme légère, a wanton, lying there with your breasts revealed and your legs spread.”
+“You resemble a femme légère.
+A wanton, lying there with your breasts revealed and your legs spread.”

-Shame and humiliation surged through Angelina.
+Shame and humiliation surged through her.
 She turned her face away, shoving the gown to her knees with one hand and tugging the bodice over her breasts with the other.
 She swallowed against the tears burning at the back of her throat.